Your-me/Electronic_learning_app/README.md

 ### Setting Up Jenkins Pipeline

 1. **Jenkinsfile**:
-   - The `Jenkinsfile` located in the `jenkins/` directory defines the CI/CD pipeline.
+   - The `Jenkinsfile` located in the `root` directory defines the CI/CD pipeline.
 It includes stages for initializing Terraform, planning changes, and applying configurations.

 2. **Create a Jenkins Pipeline Job**:
    - **Access Jenkins**: Log in to your Jenkins instance.